 But before that, we made another interesting stop, this time at the Nameless Cemetery.
 From what I’ve read, there are buried unknown people who drowned in the Danube river between 1840 and 1940.
-Many of the bodies remained unidentified, hence is the name: nameless.
+Many of the bodies remained unidentified, hence the name: nameless.
 While the older part lies abandoned, the new section is easily recognizable as a wall surrounds it.
-A family is taking care of this place since 1933.
-We strolled for a while around the area, reading the crosses and snick picking inside the small chapel.
+A family has been taking care of this place since 1933.
+We strolled for a while around the area, reading the crosses and snick-picking inside the small chapel.

 Kayaking the Danube Canal.
 Interactive Map